- Geriatrics Essentials

 Certain symptoms (eg, a sense of anorectal blockage, prolonged or difficult defecation), particularly when associated with abnormal (ie, increased or reduced) perineal motion during simulated evacuation, suggest a defecatory disorder.
 A tense, distended, tympanitic abdomen, particularly when there is nausea and vomiting, suggests mechanical obstruction.

-Patients with IBS typically have abdominal pain with disordered bowel habits (see page Irritable Bowel Syndrome (IBS)).
+Patients with IBS typically have abdominal pain with disordered bowel habits.
 Chronic constipation with modest abdominal discomfort in a patient who has used laxatives for a long time suggests slow-transit constipation.
 Acute constipation coincident with the start of a constipating drug in patients without red flag findings suggests the drug is the cause.
 New-onset constipation that persists for weeks or occurs intermittently with increasing frequency or severity, in the absence of a known cause, suggests colonic tumor or other causes of partial obstruction.
 Excessive straining or prolonged or unsatisfactory defecation, with or without anal digitation, suggests a defecatory disorder.
 Patients with fecal impaction may have cramps and may pass watery mucus or fecal material around the impacted mass, mimicking diarrhea (paradoxic diarrhea).

 Testing is guided by clinical presentation and the patient's diet history.